How Much Do Executive Search Firms Charge?

 The Retainer Fee Model in Practice — an example

-II.
-Contingency Fee Model
+2. Contingency Fee Model for Executive Search Firms

 In a contingency fee model, you only pay the executive search firm if they successfully place a candidate in your company.
 There's no upfront fee.
 It works like this: